 In 1569, Gerardus Mercator created a map where parallels and meridians cross at right angles.
 The so-called Mercator Projection is excellent for navigation because it shows direction clearly.
 The Mercator Projection, however, has a great deal of distortion.
 This is because to get the parallels and meridians to cross at right angles, Mercator created an algorithm that stretched the areas closer to the poles and squeezed the areas closer to the equator.

 An equal area map displays the shapes and sizes of things more accurately than a Mercator Projection.
-The Mollweide Projection is one of several equal area maps.
-The Mollweide Projection sacrifices accuracy of angle and shape in favor of accurate proportions in area.
-Compare Greenland and Africa on the two projections: Africa is actually fourteen times larger than Greenland, but on a Mercator Projection, the two regions are about the same size.
+The Winkel tripel projection is one of several equal area maps.
+The Winkel tripel Projection sacrifices accuracy of angle and shape in favor of accurate proportions in area.
+Tripel is a German word that translates as triple because the projection minimizes area, direction, and distance.

 Compare Greenland and Africa on the two projections.
 Africa is fourteen times larger than Greenland, but on a Mercator Projection, the two regions bodies of land appear to be about the same size.